computergeek1507/GVSU-CIS641-Jolly-Snowman/docs/proposal.md

 * The programming language will be C#.
 * NUnit for testing will be used for unit testing the application.
 * OpenCV for C# (known as Emgu) is the vision library that will be used.
-* A phone camera will be used for capturing video.
+* A phone camera or webcam will be used for capturing video.
 * DMX controllers will be used to control the lights in the demo
-* If the extended goal of converting the output of this project into a .xmodel file is met, then the X-Lights program will be used for viewing the model's output.
+* If the extended goal of converting the output of this project into a .xmodel file is met, then the xLights program will be used for viewing the model's output.

 # Method/Approach